Updated 26 May 2022

 If you’ve never seen a financial adviser, or not for a while, then it may not be clear why you should.
 Unless you have a specific concern (such as ‘I’m moving house’ or ‘I want to draw my pension’), it may not occur to you to seek advice.
 Never mind the answers – you don’t even know what questions to ask.

-That’s why many financial advisers offer a free initial meeting.
+That’s why many financial advisers (and financial coaches) offer a free initial meeting.
 This is a chance to discuss your current circumstances informally, so you can find out whether formal advice would be useful to you.
 If you don’t proceed to advice there’s no charge (but you may have learned some useful things nevertheless).

 However, many advisers take the free initial meeting a step further.
 You can ask them to focus on a particular area of your money such as your mortgage, your pension, investments, or just your finances in general.
 Every adviser will have their own distinctive approach, but here are some examples to illustrate broadly what you can expect from these check-ups.

 A pension review is helpful no matter what your time of life – whether you’re close to retirement or still in the saving-up stages.
 However, to get maximum benefit you should try and arrange one at least 10 to 15 years before your intended retirement date.
 Regular check-ups every few years are also advisable, to ensure your plans remain on track.

 As with a mortgage review, an IFA will assess your pension in the context of your finances as a whole.
 ‘You need to ask yourself, “What is your pension for?”’ says Raj Shah, director of Blue Wealth Capital.
 ‘Obviously, it’s to provide you with income in retirement.
 But what do you want to do in retirement?
 That’s the big question.
 You can only tell whether your pension will be enough if you ask first, “Enough for what?”
 So we would need to assess your aspirations and your other finances as well as your pension pots.’